INOVA-Technology/Zombie-Smack-Down/CONTROLS.md

    * Gives health
    * 1 xp for 1 health point

-UPGRADE:
-   * Makes attacks more affective
-   * adds 5 xp to price of upgrade each time it is used

 COMBO:
    * Allows epic moves
    * Costs xp but does more damage